c4s4/neon/doc/builtins.md

 Examples:

-    # read VERSION file and set variable version with ots content
+    # read content of VERSION file
     read("VERSION")
-    # returns: the contents of "VERSION" file
+    # returns: the contents of VERSION file

 ## replace